^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Normally, such a phenomenon as lumbar kyphosis is not observed.
-This is a pathology of the lumbar spine, in which the bend of the spine is directed not back, but forward.
+This is a pathology of the lumbar spine, in which the curvature of the spine is directed not backwards, but forwards.

 In foreign literature, this disease is referred to as lumbar degenerative kyphosis (LDK), which is a subgroup of flat back syndrome.
-Lumbar degenerative kyphosis can be considered as a subgroup of PDSI ("primary degenerative sagittal imbalance") associated with occupation in agriculture.
-Lumbar degenerative kyphosis, a sagittal plane disease, was first described by Takemitsu et al. [1]
+Lumbar degenerative kyphosis can be considered as a subgroup of PDSI (“primary degenerative sagittal imbalance”) associated with agricultural occupation.
+Lumbar degenerative kyphosis, a sagittal plane disease, was first described by Takemitsu et al. [ 1 ]

-Normally, lordosis should be in the lumbar region.
-It is formed during infancy, and arose in connection with upright posture.
-Lordosis is designed to reduce the load on the spine, act as a shock absorber, reduce vibrations and vibration, and protect the spinal cord.
+Normally, there should be a lordosis in the lumbar region.
+It is formed during infancy and arose due to upright walking.
+Lordosis is designed to reduce the load on the spine, act as a shock absorber, reduce vibrations and oscillations, and protect the spinal cord.

 Epidemiology

-According to statistics, lumbar kyphosis, as a full-fledged diagnosis, is made about 8-10% of the world's population.
-It has a prevalence of 20% to 40% and is more common in the geriatric population.
-[2] At the same time, in about 3% it is expressed quite strongly, and entails numerous concomitant pathologies of the spinal column and nearby organs.
-In about 4-5% of people, kyphosis is moderate, does not cause significant discomfort, only sometimes complicates walking, complicates movement, and forms painful sensations.
+According to statistics, lumbar kyphosis, as a full-fledged diagnosis, is given to approximately 8-10% of the world's population.
+It has a prevalence of 20% to 40% and is more common in the geriatric population. [ 2 ] At the same time, in approximately 3% it is expressed quite strongly, and entails numerous concomitant pathologies of the spinal column and nearby organs.
+In approximately 4-5% of people, kyphosis is expressed moderately, does not cause significant discomfort, only sometimes complicates walking, complicates movement, and forms painful sensations.
 In the remaining 1-3% of people, kyphosis is weakly expressed.
-It is practically invisible to the naked eye and on palpation, however, it is well visualized using an x-ray.
-The remaining people, about 25% of the world's population, are not diagnosed with kyphosis, however, in some cases, the formation of a slight bend of kyphotic nature is possible.
+It is practically not noticeable to the naked eye and upon palpation, however, it is well visualized using an X-ray.
+In the remaining people, approximately 25% of the world's population, kyphosis is not diagnosed, however, in some cases, a slight kyphotic bend may form.

-A decrease in lumbar lordosis and an increase in thoracic kyphosis are hallmarks of an aging human spine.
-[3] Loss of lordosis causes an irregular weight distribution to the spine.
-As a result, the energy expenditure necessary to maintain an upright position is increased, and pain in the back is intensified.
+A decrease in lumbar lordosis and an increase in thoracic kyphosis are hallmarks of the aging human spine. [ 3 ] The loss of lordosis causes an irregular distribution of weight on the spine.
+This results in increased energy expenditure to maintain an upright posture, increasing back pain.

-The main reason for the development of kyphosis of the lumbar is that a person is in the wrong position for a long time.
-Also, the cause may be the child's incorrect position during sleep, rest even in infancy.
-The cause may be excessive or insufficient load on the lumbar, earlier the start of walking.
-The child should normally begin to walk no earlier than 7 months, otherwise various spinal deformities may form.
-In infancy, the spine is extremely mobile, extremely flexible, can take any shape and shape, represented mainly by cartilage.
+The main reason for the development of lumbar kyphosis is that a person remains in an incorrect position for a long time.
+Another reason may be the incorrect position of the child during sleep, rest, even in infancy.
+The reason may be excessive or insufficient load on the lumbar region, early onset of walking.
+A child should normally start walking no earlier than 7 months, otherwise various deformations of the spine may form.
+In infancy, the spine is extremely mobile, extremely flexible, can take any shape and outline, and is represented mainly by cartilage.
 Therefore, it is important to use orthopedic mattresses and pillows from early childhood.

-Also, the cause may be an incorrect position at the school desk, improper weight distribution in physical education lessons, when doing household and household chores.
-In adulthood, kyphosis usually develops against the background of certain diseases of the spine and bones, for example, with osteoporosis, when the bones become soft and brittle, they are easily deformed.
-The cause may be hyperkinesia of the spine (excessive mobility), as well as a lack of certain substances, for example, mineral components, calcium salts, phosphorus, which leads to excessive bone flexibility, a tendency to deformations and displacements.
+The cause may also be incorrect posture at a desk at school, incorrect weight distribution during physical education classes, or when doing household and everyday chores.
+In adulthood, kyphosis usually develops against the background of certain diseases of the spine and bones, for example, with osteoporosis, when the bones become soft and brittle, easily deformed.
+The cause may be hyperkinesia of the spine (excessive mobility), as well as a deficiency of certain substances, such as mineral components, calcium salts, phosphorus, which leads to excessive flexibility of the bones, a tendency to deformations and displacements.

-The cause may be injury.
-Therefore, it is important first of all to make sure that in the near future you did not receive any injury in the back or lower back.
-Sometimes the cause of the development of kyphosis of the lumbar region is the formation of a scar after an injury, the formation of a growth, the deposition of salts in the lumbar region.
-Kyphosis can be a growth on the spine (tumor), or can be formed as a result of infringement of a nerve, muscle, or the formation of an extensive hematoma.
+Trauma may also be the cause.
+Therefore, it is important to first make sure that you have not recently received any trauma to the back or lumbar region.
+Sometimes the cause of lumbar kyphosis is the formation of a scar after an injury, the formation of a growth, or the deposition of salts in the lumbar region.
+Kyphosis may be a growth on the spine (tumor), or it may form as a result of a pinched nerve, muscle, or the formation of an extensive hematoma.

-If injury is ruled out, an inflammatory process, or a pinched nerve, can be assumed.
-In a pinched nerve, metabolic processes and trophism are disrupted, which leads to inflammation and pain, leads to the development of edema, hematomas, which gradually transform into kyphosis, especially if they become chronic or recurrent.
-Kyphosis can also occur as a result of the displacement of one or more vertebrae.
+If trauma is excluded, an inflammatory process or a pinched nerve can be assumed.
+In a pinched nerve, metabolic and trophic processes are disrupted, which entails inflammation and pain, leads to the development of edema, hematoma, which gradually transform into kyphosis, especially if they become chronic or recurrent.
+Kyphosis can also occur as a result of displacement of one or more vertebrae.

-Cases of congenital kyphosis of the lumbar spine are described.
-[4]
+Cases of congenital kyphosis of the lumbar spine have been described. [ 4 ]

 Risk factors

-The main risk factors are increased flexibility, elasticity and mobility of the bones and the spine itself.
-Therefore, at risk are, first of all, people with genetic abnormalities and acquired pathologies associated with increased flexibility and mobility of the spine, patients with hyperkinesia.
-Risk factors include all congenital and acquired diseases of the musculoskeletal system in humans, primarily diseases of the spine, paravertebral muscles, radiculitis, various injuries of the vertebrae and intervertebral space, hernia, osteoporosis, arthritis, osteoarthritis.
-All people with chronic and recurring diseases of the spine, lower back, back history, are at risk.
+The main risk factors are increased flexibility, elasticity and mobility of bones and the spine itself.
+Therefore, the risk group primarily includes people with genetic abnormalities and acquired pathologies associated with increased flexibility and mobility of the spine, patients with hyperkinesia.
+Risk factors also include all congenital and acquired diseases of the musculoskeletal system in people, primarily diseases of the spine, paravertebral muscles, radiculitis, various injuries of the vertebrae and intervertebral space, hernias, osteoporosis, arthritis, osteoarthritis.
+All people with a history of chronic and recurrent diseases of the spine, lower back, back, belong to the risk group.

-People with such professions that require increased flexibility and mobility, for example, balancers, circus actors, dancers, gymnasts, are also at risk.
-In connection with loads and special exercises, they undergo an intensive transformation of the spine.
+The risk group also includes people with professions that require increased flexibility and mobility, such as equilibrists, circus actors, dancers, and gymnasts.
+Due to the loads and special exercises, they experience an intensive transformation of the spine.

-The risk group includes patients who underwent various operations and invasive interventions in the lumbar region.
-In addition, the risk group includes people who, due to their profession or other circumstances, are forced to stay in the same position for a long time (welders, factory workers, accountants).
-Also at risk are people who are often in unnatural situations (stuntmen, balancers, rescuers, emergency workers, firefighters, women farmers).
-Also at risk are people who often get cold, stay in drafts, open winds, spend a lot of time in damp rooms, on the street.
+The risk group includes patients who have undergone various surgeries and invasive interventions in the lumbar region.
+In addition, the risk group includes people who, due to their profession or other circumstances, are forced to stay in one position for a long time (welders, factory workers, accountants).
+The risk group also includes people who are often in unnatural positions (stuntmen, equilibrists, rescuers, emergency workers, firefighters, female farmers).
+The risk group also includes people who are often overcooled, are in drafts, open winds, spend a lot of time in damp rooms, on the street.

-Pregnancy is considered one of the risk factors, since at this time the load on the spine, lower back increases sharply, an unnatural bending of the spine occurs, often forward.
-The risk of raising the child during the first year of life, in particular, his incorrect physical development, can also be considered a risk factor.
-Kyphosis can form if the child is sleeping in the wrong and uncomfortable position, if the orthopedic mattress is not used, if the child is not given massage and active-passive gymnastics.
+Pregnancy is considered one of the risk factors, since at this time the load on the spine and lower back increases sharply, an unnatural bend of the spine occurs, often forward.
+Incorrect upbringing of the child during the first year of life, in particular, its incorrect physical development, can also be considered as a risk factor.
+Kyphosis can develop if the child sleeps in an incorrect and uncomfortable position, if an orthopedic mattress is not used, if the child is not given massage and active-passive gymnastics.
 Also at risk are children who began to walk and stand early.

 Pathogenesis

-Pathogenesis is quite simple: kyphosis is an abnormal excessive, pathological bend of the spine in the lumbar region, in which the bend is directed in the opposite direction, back.
-Kyphosis is an abnormal bending, deformation of the spinal column itself, which is clearly palpated during palpation and visualized on an x-ray.
-Changes in the lumbar, as a rule, entail multiple concomitant disorders, for example, pressure on the surrounding muscles, their displacement, clamps.
-An improper position also negatively affects the health status of not only the musculoskeletal system, but also of the whole organism.
+The pathogenesis is quite simple: kyphosis is an incorrect, excessive, pathological curvature of the spine in the lumbar region, in which the curvature is directed in the opposite direction, backwards.
+Kyphosis is an incorrect curvature, a deformation of the spinal column itself, which is clearly felt during palpation and visualized on an X-ray.
+Changes in the lumbar region, as a rule, entail multiple concomitant disorders, for example, pressure on the surrounding muscles, their displacement, clamps.
+Incorrect position also negatively affects the health of not only the musculoskeletal system, but also the entire body as a whole.
 Normally, each person has lumbar lordosis, but not kyphosis.
-We are talking about the natural physiological bends of the spinal column.
+We are talking about natural physiological curves of the spinal column.
 They maintain the optimal position of the spine when walking.
-If there is no bend, or it is formed incorrectly, directed in the opposite direction, spinal disorders and diseases occur.
-The spine experiences an increased load, the vertebrae are erased, protrusion, pinching develops.
+If there is no curvature, or it is formed incorrectly, directed in the opposite direction, spinal disorders and diseases occur.
+The spine experiences increased load, the vertebrae wear out, protrusion and pinching develop.
 Following diseases of the spine, other diseases arise.
-For example, kyphosis of the lumbar involves a violation of the muscular skeleton.
-Gradually, the whole figure is distorted, in particular, the condition of the muscles of the back, pelvic region is disturbed.
-This entails deformation of the adjacent parts of the spine: the thoracic region, the sacral region.
-Pelvic area, hips, buttocks undergo numerous changes.
-All this affects the state of adjacent organs: spleen, liver, kidneys, gall bladder, gastrointestinal tract, urinary and reproductive systems.
+For example, lumbar kyphosis entails a violation of the muscular frame.
+The entire figure is gradually distorted, in particular, the condition of the back muscles and pelvic region is disturbed.
+This entails deformation of the nearby parts of the spine: the thoracic region, the sacrum.
+Numerous changes are undergone by the pelvic region, hips, buttocks.
+All this is reflected in the condition of adjacent organs: the spleen, liver, kidneys, gall bladder, gastrointestinal tract, urinary and reproductive systems.

-Blood circulation is also disturbed, in particular, one of the main veins, the vena cava, can be pinched.
-Accordingly, the entire system of hemostasis is disrupted: less oxygen enters the blood, less is transported to the internal organs, hypoxia or hypercapnia develops.
-Noteworthy is the violation of the blood supply to the reproductive organs, which entails various problems of an intimate nature, sexual weakness and infertility.
-Pinching of the nerve, intervertebral disc, and spine nerve root in the lumbar region is often observed; this disturbs blood circulation even more.
-The risk of blood clots, the development of vascular disorders, hypertension, and renal failure increases sharply.
-With any pathology of the spine, including kyphosis, there is a risk for the spinal cord, which is located in the canal of the spinal column.
+Blood circulation is also impaired, in particular, one of the main veins, the vena cava, can be pinched.
+Accordingly, the entire hemostasis system is impaired: less oxygen enters the blood, less of it is transported to the internal organs, hypoxia or hypercapnia develops.
+Disruption of blood supply to the reproductive organs is noteworthy, which entails various problems of an intimate nature, sexual weakness and infertility.
+Pinching of a nerve, intervertebral disc, or spinal nerve root in the lumbar region is often observed, which further disrupts blood circulation.
+The risk of blood clots, vascular disorders, hypertension, and renal failure increases sharply.
+Any pathology of the spine, including kyphosis, poses a risk to the spinal cord, which is located in the spinal canal.

-By kyphosis is understood the bending of the spinal column in the wrong (reverse position), or a tendency to its development, impaired posture.
-Some experts refer to kyphosis in the lumbar region as any violation of lordosis (its flattening, alignment, reverse development in the opposite direction).
-Normally, in the lumbar region there should be lordosis, which performs a number of important functions, and is necessary to maintain the normal functioning of the spine, to ensure movements, to maintain the lower back in an upright position.
+Kyphosis is understood as a curvature of the spinal column in an incorrect (reverse) position, or a tendency to its development, a violation of posture.
+Some specialists understand kyphosis in the lumbar region as any violation of lordosis (its flattening, alignment, reverse development in the opposite direction).
+Normally, there should be lordosis in the lumbar region, which performs a number of important functions, and is necessary to maintain the normal functioning of the spine, to ensure movement, and to maintain the lumbar region in an upright position.

-In the anomalous case, the following symptoms appear: the lower back bends strongly back, the abdomen changes greatly (it goes as if backward, becomes sunken).
-The normal position of not only the lumbar, but also other vertebrae is disturbed.
-In addition, quite often the entire spine is deformed, subjected to curvature.
-Pain and impaired movement, coordination are not always a symptom of pathology, since the pain threshold and individual sensitivity are different for each person.
-So, in some cases, pain occurs, and are quite long and intense.
-In other cases, on the contrary, a person does not feel either pain or any discomfort.
-Sometimes there is a sensation of pain during movements and turns of the lower back, stiffness, decreased sensitivity, or vice versa, hypersensitivity.
+In an abnormal case, the following symptoms appear: the lower back bends strongly backwards, the abdomen changes greatly (it seems to go backwards, becomes sunken).
+The normal position of not only the lumbar, but also other vertebrae is disrupted.
+In addition, quite often the entire spine is deformed, subject to curvature.
+Pain and movement disorders, coordination are not always a symptom of pathology, since the pain threshold and individual sensitivity are different for each person.
+So, in some cases, pain occurs, and is quite long-lasting and intense.
+In other cases, on the contrary, a person does not feel any pain or discomfort.
+Sometimes there is a feeling of pain when moving and turning the lower back, stiffness, decreased sensitivity, or, conversely, hypersensitivity.

-The first signs indicating the development of kyphosis are the appearance of an abnormal bend, which develops in the opposite direction, that is, not forward, but vice versa, backward.
-Normally, a slight bend of the spine appears in the lumbar region, directed forward.
-In addition to abnormal bending, abdominal displacement often occurs: it flattenes, or vice versa, flows into, becomes as if drawn into.
-Sometimes there are pain, discomfort during movements, stiffness of movements.
+The first signs indicating the development of kyphosis are the appearance of an abnormal curvature, which develops in the opposite direction, that is, not forward, but on the contrary, backward.
+Normally, a slight curvature of the spine appears in the lumbar region, directed forward.
+In addition to the incorrect curvature, there is often a displacement of the abdomen: it flattens, or, on the contrary, falls in, becomes drawn inward.
+Sometimes there are painful sensations, discomfort during movements, and stiffness of movements.

-It should be borne in mind that in early childhood, the spine can be easily transformed, so it is easy to form irregular bends.
-However, it is at this age that they are also easily amenable to correction, therefore, should not be delayed with diagnosis and treatment.
+It should be taken into account that in early childhood, the spine is easily transformed, so it is easy to form incorrect curves.
+However, it is at this age that they are also easily corrected, so you should not delay diagnosis and treatment.
 When the first signs appear, and even suspicions of the development of kyphosis, you must consult a doctor.
-In addition, children of the first year of life, early preschool age, are regularly examined by specialists, including an orthopedist, a surgeon.
-This is the basis for the timely detection of pathologies, it is in no case worth neglecting preventive examinations.
-If the first signs of pathology are identified, treatment should be started as soon as possible.
+In addition, children of the first year of life, early preschool age, are regularly examined by specialists, including an orthopedist, surgeon.
+This is the basis for the timely detection of pathologies, and preventive examinations should not be neglected under any circumstances.
+When the first signs of pathology are detected, treatment should be started as early as possible.
 In the early stages, it is most effective, and often does not require special costs.
-In the early stages of correction, a special passive gymnastics, massage, and babies swimming are prescribed.
+In the early stages of correction, special passive gymnastics, massage are carried out, and infant swimming is prescribed.

-In older children, from 3 to 12 years, treatment requires more time and more effort.
-At this time, apply more intense physical activity, apply adaptive sports.
+In older children, from 3 to 12 years old, treatment requires more time and effort.
+At this time, more intense physical activity is used, adaptive sports are used.

-It is more difficult to correct the spine for children over 12 years old, since their spine is already less flexible and variable.
-Nevertheless, correction at this age is very effective, and allows you to completely restore the normal structure of the spine.
+It is more difficult to perform spinal correction for children over 12 years old, since their spine is already less flexible and changeable.
+However, correction at this age is very effective and allows you to completely restore the normal structure of the spine.
 Treatment of lordosis at any stage requires mandatory physical activity.
 It is necessary to conduct regular training aimed at training the spine, working out the muscles and vertebrae of the lumbar spine.
 Complex, combined treatment is often prescribed.
-Especially effective exercises in combination with massage, swimming.
-Apply aids.
-In children, lumbar kyphosis is easily corrected by the situation: they use special orthopedic pillows, mattresses for sleep and rest.
+Exercises in combination with massage and swimming are especially effective.
+Auxiliary means are used.
+In children, lumbar kyphosis is easily corrected by position: special orthopedic pillows, mattresses for sleeping and resting are used.

 Lumbar kyphosis in infants

-The development of lumbar kyphosis in infants is an unfavorable pathological phenomenon, however, if the necessary measures are taken in a timely manner, it can be easily corrected.
-First of all, you need to purchase a special orthopedic mattress for the child, and always use it: during sleep, on a walk.
-As soon as possible you need to consult with an orthopedist and surgeon, they will select the appropriate treatment.
-All recommendations should be followed strictly.
+The development of lumbar kyphosis in an infant is an unfavorable pathological phenomenon, however, if the necessary measures are taken in a timely manner, it can be easily corrected.
+First of all, you need to buy a special orthopedic mattress for the child and use it always: during sleep, on a walk.
+As soon as possible, you need to consult with an orthopedist and surgeon, they will select the appropriate treatment.
+All recommendations must be strictly followed.

 First of all, the child is prescribed a special massage.
-It is characterized by gentle gentle movements, focused on the study of the lower back and spine, massaging the paravertebral muscles located along the spine.
-The entire back, and the pelvic area, buttocks are also massaged.
-First, light strokes are performed in the area of kyphosis, then circular squeezing movements are applied, in which the spine is given the correct position gently and easily, but persistently, and it is fixed in this position by working out the surrounding muscles.
-Then the intense kyphosis zone is rubbed, which allows you to activate it, improve blood circulation and trophism.
-After that, kneading (light, soft movements), vibration are performed.
-It is useful to connect active-passive movements, stretching the vertebra (in no case should you do such procedures yourself).
+It is characterized by soft, gentle movements, focused on working out the lower back and spine, massaging the paravertebral muscles located along the spine.
+The entire back, pelvic area, and buttocks are also massaged.
+First, light stroking is performed in the kyphosis area, then circular squeezing movements are used, during which the spine is gently and easily, but persistently, given the correct position, and it is fixed in this position by working out the surrounding muscles.
+Then the kyphosis area is intensively rubbed, which allows it to be activated, improve blood circulation and trophism.
+After this, kneading (light, soft movements) and vibration are performed.
+It is useful to include active-passive movements, stretching the vertebra (in no case should you do such procedures yourself).
 Such procedures can only be performed by a doctor who has the appropriate qualifications and permission to work with children.
-This is due to the fact that the spine in a child is very delicate and fragile, and is represented by cartilage, so it is easy to damage it with the slightest wrong movement.
+This is due to the fact that the child's spine is very delicate and fragile, and is made up of cartilage, so it can be easily damaged by the slightest incorrect movement.

-After the massage, active-passive gymnastics is shown.
-After this, the child is given time to relax (about 15-20 minutes), and electrophoresis, or other physiotherapeutic procedures prescribed by the doctor, are performed.
-Infant swimming, baby yoga, fitball gymnastics have a positive effect.
-Children's fitballs make it easy to correct spinal deformities, relax tense areas, tone down weakened zones, since fitball allows you to give your child the right position, takes on body shapes, corrects position and movements, and helps balance and coordinate training.
+After the massage, active-passive gymnastics is recommended.
+After this, the child is given time to rest (approximately 15-20 minutes), and electrophoresis or other physiotherapeutic procedures prescribed by the doctor are performed.
+Infant swimming, baby yoga, and fitball gymnastics have a positive effect.
+Children's fitballs allow you to easily correct spinal deformities, relax tense areas, tone weakened areas, since the fitball allows you to give the child the desired position, takes the shape of the body, corrects position and movements, helps train balance and coordination.

 Stages

-There are various options for the formation of lumbar kyphosis.
-As a rule, in infants and children of the first year of life, it forms immediately, in one stage.
-Just bending the spine develops, not in the right direction, but in the opposite.
-If normally in the lumbar region the spine should bend forward, then in children a backward deflection is formed.
+There are different variants of lumbar kyphosis formation.
+As a rule, in infants and children of the first year of life it is formed immediately, in one stage.
+The curvature of the spine simply develops, not in the right direction, but in the opposite direction.
+If normally in the lumbar region the spine should bend forward, then in children a backward bend is formed.

 In adults, lumbar kyphosis in most cases develops in several stages.
-At the first stage, in due time, even in infancy, a small curved arc is formed from an even spinal column forward, lordosis is formed.
-Normally, this completes the stage of bend formation.
+In the first stage, in due time, still in infancy, a small curved arc forward is formed from a straight spinal column, lordosis is formed.
+Normally, this is the end of the stage of bend formation.
 If we consider a pathological case in which kyphosis begins to form, two more stages appear.
-In the second stage, the bend can sharply begin to straighten, up to the formation of a flat back (regression of lumbar lordosis).
+In the second stage, the bend can begin to straighten sharply, up to the formation of a straight back (regression of lumbar lordosis).
 In this case, lordosis completely disappears.
 Then comes the third stage, in which the bend continues to develop, already in the opposite direction, forward.
-It develops to the extent that a bend similar to the norm is formed, only in the opposite direction.
+It develops until a bend similar to the norm is formed, only in the opposite direction.

 Types of "lumbar degenerative kyphosis" according to Takemitsu et al.